By Kevin E. Noonan --

 • Biosimilars: Questions and Answers Regarding Implementation of the Biologics Price Competition and Innovation Act of 2009 [link]

 The FDA has released an additional, more explicit Guidance related to the requirements for establishing biosimilarity since promulgating these first three (see "FDA Releases Draft Guidance on Biosimilars: Sets Forth Clinical, Pharmacology Data Sufficient to Support Biosimilarity") as well as a Guidance on market exclusivity (see "FDA Releases Another Prospective Guidance").
 More importantly, the Agency recently approved the first biosimilar drug in the U.S. (see "FDA Approves Sandoz Filgrastim Biosimilar").
 But as noted in the letter from several Senators discussed yesterday (see "Senators Send Letter on Biosimilars to FDA"), this progress has not come fast enough for some.
 In addition, the Agency has made at least one no-decision decision (using an "interim" non-proprietary name for Sandoz XARZIOTM product (filgastrim–sndz)) and has not yet addressed the standards for interchangeability.
-Which seems unfairly critical from the institution that left it to the Agency to actually develop a biosimilars pathway and, of course, be ready to take the blame for any problems arising along the way.
+However, such carping seems unfairly critical from the institution that left it to the Agency to actually develop a biosimilars pathway and, of course, be ready to take the blame for any problems arising along the way.